 - Labor performance

-👉 Reporting supports smarter decision-making
+Reporting supports smarter decision-making across sales, staffing, purchasing, and menu planning.

 5. Staff Management